Bowdoin-CSCI2330/Bowdoin-csci2330.github.io/index.md

     </tbody>
 </table>

-*Please see to [About](about.html) for full details of the course.
-This page is only a quick-reference for dates and course materials.
-It will however contain the most up-to-date schedule and due dates for assignments.*
+*Please see [About](about.html) and [Blackboard](https://blackboard.bowdoin.edu) for full details of the course.
+This page is only a quick-reference for approximate dates and course materials.
+It may not contain the most up-to-date schedule and due dates for assignments.*